 This page is about bladder cancer injury and wrongful death claims.
 Our law firm discusses the legislation that will allow a Camp Lejeune water contamination lawsuit and how the new September 2023 settlement offer applies to bladder cancer claims.

-Our lawyers also speculate on the potential settlement amounts of bladder cancer victims and wrongful death survivors might recover in these lawsuits.
+Our lawyers also speculate on the possible settlement amounts of people living with bladder cancer and wrongful death survivors who might recover in these lawsuits.

 Camp Lejeune Class Action Lawsuit

 From the early 1950s to the late 1980s, the drinking water supply at U.S. Marine Corps Base Camp Lejeune was severely contaminated with carcinogenic chemicals.
 Public health studies on the impact of this contamination have concluded that exposure to Camp Lejeune water caused increased rates of specific types of cancer.
 One of the cancer types with the strongest link to the Lejeune water supply is bladder cancer.

-Thousands of former residents and employees of Camp Lejeune have developed bladder cancer as a result of the chemicals in the water supply.
+Thousands of former residents and employees of Camp Lejeune have developed bladder cancer due to the chemicals in the water supply.
 These victims have previously been barred from pursuing personal injury claims.

-Today, however, the 117th Congress is very close to enacting a new law that will give victims of the Camp Lejeune water contamination a special right to bring negligence claims against the government and get compensation.
+Today, however, the 117th Congress is very close to enacting a new law that will give Camp Lejeune water contamination victims a special right to bring negligence claims against the government and get compensation.